Geotab/sdk/src/hardware/addon-protocols/can.md

 External devices can communicate with the Geotab GO device through the revised Third-Party Data CAN protocol.
 The hardware interface will be the [IOX-CAN](https://www.geotab.com/documentation/iox-can/).
 Two-way communication is supported, allowing a MyGeotab API call to produce messages on the connected CAN network using the IOX-CAN.
 An initial handshake is required before messages can be produced using the IOX-CAN.

-No initial handshake is required to communicate third-party data to the IOX-CAN.
 The GO device will start processing third-party data if it is in the correct format.
 Once processed, the third-party data will be saved and sent to MyGeotab as Status Data.

 ## Integration Process